UniversalDependencies/docs/_ha/index.md

 # UD for Hausa <span class="flagspan"><img class="flag" src="../../flags/svg/NG.svg" /></span>

-The Hausa language is represented by two treebanks: Northern Autogramm, for the Ader dialect of Niger Republic (Northern Hausa), and Southern Autogramm, for the Zaria dialect of Nigeria (Southern Hausa).
-Both are different from the Kano variety, generally accepted as Standard Hausa.
+The Hausa language is represented by three treebanks: Northern Autogramm, for the Ader dialect of Niger Republic (Northern Hausa), Southern Autogramm, for the Zaria dialect of Nigeria (Southern Hausa), and Western Autogramm, for the Gobir dialect (Tibiri, Niger Republic).
+They are different from the Kano variety, generally accepted as Standard Hausa.
 The Ader (Northern) Hausa, together with the Sokoto variety, is a more archaic version of Standard Hausa, where some phonological rules have not applied.
+The Gobir (Western) Hausa spoken in the Niger Republic is a transitional dialect beween Standard (Kano) and Sokoto (Ader) Hausas.
 The Zaria (Southern) Hausa, on the other hand, is a "modern" version of the language where the 3-way opposition (masculine / feminine / plural) has been abandoned in the noun system, and only the plurality feature is maintained, while the feminine gender is kept in the pronominal and TAM system.

 In Hausa, the TAM system is marked by pre-verbal Auxiliaries that combine `Tense`, `Aspect`, `Mood`, and subject agreement in `Person`, `Number` and `Gender`.
 These Auxiliaries can vary noticeably from one dialect to another.
-For example, the backgrounded progressive aspect in marked by /__kà__/ in Ader and /__kèː__/ in Zaria, while the same /__kà__/ marks the backgrounded perfect in Zaria.
+For example, the backgrounded progressive aspect in marked by /__kà__/ in Ader and Gobir and /__kèː__/ in Zaria, while the same /__kà__/ marks the backgrounded perfect in Zaria.

 Due to the difficulty of selecting a single lemma to account for these dialectal variation, we have chosen to postpone the lemmatisation of auxiliaries until a solution is found to organise related treebanks of a same language.